MaybeAnonymous/mad/README.md

 i am not responsible for problems you may get while installing this && know that this isn't complete

-**bspwm:** use https://github.com/MaybeAnonymous/bspswallow for bspwm window swallowing, it's a fork i made of another project
+**bspwm:** use [this](https://github.com/MaybeAnonymous/bspswallow) for bspwm window swallowing, it's a fork i made of another project

 **ufetch:** default is artix, get your own [here](https://gitlab.com/jschx/ufetch)

+**zsh:** it may give you error message, install the plugins [here](https://github.com/zsh-users/zsh-autosuggestions/blob/master/INSTALL.md#oh-my-zsh) and [here](https://github.com/zsh-users/zsh-syntax-highlighting/blob/master/INSTALL.md)

+**fish:** my config file is quite simple as i just switched to it, zsh will still be here though.

 ---